-Reserving Space in Residence Halls
+Reserving Meeting or Event Space in Residence Halls

 The University views the entire residence hall, including lounges and kitchens, as home to those who live there.
 Preference is given to the residents and Residence Life staff of a given building as a space for them to study, spend time together, and conduct hall programming and events.
-For these reasons, the use of residential spaces for individuals, departments and organizations not affiliated with Residence Life is considered on a very limited basis.
+For these reasons, the use of residential spaces for individuals, departments and organizations not affiliated with Residence Life for meetings or events is considered on a very limited basis.

 Registered users may submit requests to use residence hall space for meetings and events via the University's Room Scheduling site.
 All requests for space from individuals outside of the University should work with Conference and Event Support Services.

 The following is a list of considerations that may result in a reservation denial:

 - Reservations during certain times of the year, such as finals

 - Requests that utilize popular residential spaces too often

 - Space is requested for a recurring weekly meeting

 - Requests for spaces that are not on the reservations list

 - Requests that may result in a disturbance of those living in the hall